 dimension.
-A data category that is used to organize business data for retrieval and consolidation of values.
+A data category that is used to organize business data for retrieval and preservation of values.
 Each dimension usually contains a hierarchy of related members grouped within it.
 For example, a Year dimension often includes members for each time period, such as quarters and months.
 Other common business dimensions may be measures, natural accounts, products, and markets.

 dimension branch.
 A collection of dimension tables organized in a hierarchical structure, with one of the dimension tables joined directly to the fact table.
-A dimension branch defines a single, potential Hyperion Essbase dimension in a Hyperion Integration Server metaoutline.
+A dimension branch defines a single, potential Hyperion Essbase dimension in an Essbase Integration Services metaoutline.